 Anabel Rodriguez, PhD, MPH

-I am currently working as Research Coordinator in the Department of Epidemiology, Human Genetics, and Environmental Sciences, at The University of Texas Health Science Center at Houston School of Public Health in San Antonio.
+I am currently Assistant Professor in the Department of Epidemiology, Human Genetics, and Environmental Sciences, at The University of Texas Health Science Center at Houston School of Public Health in San Antonio.

 What led you to public health and to occupational & environmental health in particular?